Nominations are now being accepted

 International nominations are welcome, although candidate dissertations and nomination materials must be written in excellent English.

-Secondary but important considerations is the quality of the writing (clarity, organization, grammar, readability, and focus) and testimonials regarding the quality of the individual’s oral presentations on the subject of his or her work (in anticipation of the awardee’s semi-plenary talk at the AMIA Symposium).
-The dissertation is expected to demonstrate a grasp of prior work and to offer a clearly stated rationale for the new directions taken by the student investigator.
+A secondary consideration is the quality of the writing (clarity, organization, grammar, readability, and focus) and supporting testimonials regarding the quality of the individual’s oral presentations on the subject of his or her work (in anticipation of the awardee’s presentation at the AMIA Annual Symposium).
+The dissertation is expected to demonstrate a grasp of prior work and offer a clearly stated rationale for the new direction taken by the student investigator.
 There must also be evidence of independent work, both in the definition of the research focus and in a supportive but not overly directive role of mentors in supervising the graduate student’s work.

 AMIA will publicize the individuals who receive the Dissertation Award and the Honorable Mention through suitable press releases and announcements on its web site.
 As in prior years, additional finalists may be identified as well.